We know the fight-flight-freeze-response, but what is the fawn response?

 run faster than you ever thought possible (flight),

-freeze and play dead (freeze),
+freeze and go still (freeze),

 or fight back if escape wasn’t an option (fight).